... Damned If You Don't.

 UWIN: But I brought it in yesterday.

 CP: And the prior auth went through today.
 Now we will order it.
-It was all in the agreement you agreed to agreed with when you left your prescription with us.
+It was all in the agreement you agreed to agree with when you left your prescription with us.
 (Besides, I could have waited until tomorrow to call you and tell you it was approved at which time my order would have arrived and you'd've been none the wiser.
 Just sayin'.)

 UWIN: This is ridiculous.